 Didi Barrett was elected to the New York State Assembly in a special election in the spring of 2012 and re-elected in 2012, 2014, and 2016.
 A resident of the Hudson Valley for nearly 30 years, she came to elected office after a career as a community activist, writer and longtime leader of not-for-profit organizations.

-As a member of the Assembly, she serves on the Committees on Aging; Agriculture; Mental Health, Economic Development; Tourism, Parks and Sports Development; and Veterans Affairs.
-She is the Chair of a Subcommittee on Regional Tourism and is the First Vice-Chair of the Legislative Women’s Caucus.
+As a member of the Assembly, she chairs the Committees on Library and Educational Technology; Agriculture; Mental Health; Tourism, Parks and Sports Development; and Veterans Affairs.
+She is the First Vice-Chair of the Legislative Women’s Caucus.

 Didi’s legislative priorities are to support the region and improve the quality of life for families and businesses in the Hudson Valley.
 Her legislation has focused on advocating for patients and raising awareness about Lyme and tick-borne disease; protecting local watersheds; improving the agricultural industry; and supporting our veterans.

 Didi is passionate about the agricultural, natural, historical and cultural resources of the Hudson Valley and their critical importance as economic engines and job generators.
 She is a former board member of Sprout Creek Farm, an educational farm in Poughkeepsie.
 She helped launch and is a board member of the North East Dutchess Fund (NED) of the Berkshire Taconic Community Foundation, which focuses on improving life in the six towns of northeastern Dutchess County; she helped create the pioneering NED Corps program, with Dutchess Community Action Partnership, to deliver social services to this rural region and served on its affiliated Latino Roundtable.